Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 beat - a main accent, word or syllable bearing stress or unstress.

-Beats - the Beat generation, based mostly on the west Coast of the USA, from the 1950s and 60s influenced by writers such as poets Allen Ginsberg and Corso, novelists Jack Kerouac and William Burroughs.
+Beats - the Beat generation, based mostly on the West Coast of the USA, from the 1950s and 60s, influenced by writers such as poets Allen Ginsberg and Gregory Corso, novelists Jack Kerouac and William Burroughs.

 blank verse - unrhymed poetry of iambic pentameter